Chaotic human simulation—Pinnacle of scientific achievements.

 • Three forces drive human physiology: Biochemical, electrical, and mental-energetic processes.

-• The laws of chemistry and physics are well known; everyone has a mathematical expression.
-However, the psychic-energetic dimension does not have an exact mathematical measurement because it is unclear how it works.
+• The laws of chemistry and physics are well-known and have mathematical expressions.
+However, the psychic-energetic dimension does not have an exact mathematical measurement because its workings are unclear.
 (Substantial obstacle)

-From the mathematical aspect, whether the brain is binary (digital computer language) or analog is still undecided.
+Whether the brain operates in a binary (digital computer language) or analog manner is undecided.

-Mathematical cracking of all brain activities is necessary for performing a human simulation.
+The mathematical cracking of all brain activities is necessary for human simulation.

 Mathematical cracking of all brain activity is necessary for performing a human simulation.

-The mathematical cracking of the processes in the human brain is essential for simulating humans.
+The mathematical modeling of brain processes is essential for simulating human behavior.

 Both computing methods, analog and binary, have advantages and disadvantages.